Xceptance/xlt-jmeter-suite/README.md

 * works with internal counter

 ### CSV Data
-* Works, the `.csv` file(s) need to be placed at the follwoing location `<testsuite>/config/data/jmeter/data`.
+* Works, the `.csv` file(s) need to be placed at the following location `<testsuite>/config/data/jmeter/data`.
 If there are issues with reading the file, there is always the fallback with dynamic path resolution.
 Place the file at the same folder as the `.jmx` and use the dynamic path resolution from [JMeter](https://jmeter.apache.org/usermanual/component_reference.html#CSV_Data_Set_Config)

 ## Not Yet Supported
 * File Upload